NHSDigital/integration-adaptor-lab-results/OPERATING.md

 ## Database Collections

 The default database name is `labresults` but this can be changed through an environment variable.
-Each deployment of the adaptor MUST have its own database, but multiple database could be hosted by a single cluster.
+Each deployment of the adaptor MUST have its own database, but multiple databases could be hosted by a single cluster.
 The collection names used by the adaptor cannot be changed.

 ### Outbound Sequence Ids